dplyr join() Exercises: 10 Left, Right, Inner & Full Join Problems

 Mistake 1: Omitting by = and hoping for the best

-# Joins on ALL shared columns, which may silently change employees |> left_join(departments) #> Joining with `by = join_by(dept_id)`
+# Joins on ALL shared columns - silently changes as schemas evolve employees |> left_join(departments) #> Joining with `by = join_by(dept_id)` # Explicit, stable, reviewable employees |> left_join(departments, by = "dept_id")

 Always name the key.
-It is one extra argument and it stops silent bugs.
+It is one extra argument, and it stops silent bugs.

 Mistake 2: Ignoring the many-to-many warning